 Adopted as a young child, David Berkowitz grew up in the Bronx, New York.
 Described as a difficult child he showed behavioral disturbances from a young age, bullying other children and finding it difficult to share and mix socially.

 Discovering he was an illegitimate child disturbed him and was a fact he found particularly difficult to deal with.
-He maintained employment in after his Army discharge and at the time of his arrest he was working for the US Postal Service.
+He maintained employment after his Army discharge and at the time of his arrest, he was working for the US Postal Service.

 An Emerging Serial Killer: The Son of Sam Shootings

 Donna Lauria was killed instantly and her friend Jody was shot in the thigh.
-Jody Valenti was able to give a description of her attacker.
+Jody Valenti was able to describe her attacker.
 She described him as a white male in his thirties with a fair complexion, standing about 5 feet 9 inches and weighing about 160 lb.
 His hair was short, dark, and curly in a “mod style.”

 Three months later a similar attack occurred in Queens, New York with Carl Denaro (20) and Rosemary Keenan (18) being shot at through their car window.
 Without any view of who was shooting at them, they managed to start the engine and escape saving their lives, despite Carl Denaro receiving a bullet wound to his head.
 Unable to give any description of the shooter, once again police were left at a loss as to who was carrying out these attacks.